Arbaz77khan/Arbaz_Projects/Python/Readme_Python.txt

 								print(i,item)     -> prints the items of the list with index.

 List comprehensions:
-			It is an elegant way to create lists based on existing list.
+			It is an elegant way to create lists. newlist = [ expression for item in iterable if condition == true]
+			- More time-efficient and space-efficient than loops.
+			- Require fewer lines of code.
+			- Transforms iterative statement into a formula.
 			example:
 						list1 = [1, 3, 5, 55, 77, 21, 87, 90, 786, 5436]
 					If we have to we are create list2 which will store number greater than 70 , we can do like below,

 						list2 = [i for item in list1 if item > 70]

-Lambda function: Function created using an expression using lambda keyword.
+Lambda function: Its a small anonymous Function created using an expression using lambda keyword.
 				Syntax :
 							funcnName = lambda arguments: expressions    -> can be used as normal function.
 				example: